norberto-e-888/cbh/Ticket_Breakdown.md

 Ticket 3:

-- Title: Modify materialized view pipeline to support "useCustomIds" option
+- Title: Modify `getShiftsByFacility` to support "withCustomAgentIds" option
-- Estimated Effort: 4hrs
+- Estimated Effort: 1.5hr
 - Acceptance Criteria
-  - Extend the options of `generateReport` to include a new key of boolean value "useCustomIds".
+  - Extend the options of `getShiftsByFacility` to include a new key of boolean value "withCustomAgentIds".
 Have it default to `false`
-  - If "useCustomIds" is `true` include an initial stage to LEFT JOIN the agentId's with their corresponding row on the new table "ExternalAgentReference".
-Have the output include the internal AgentID **alongside** ExternalReference.
+  - If "withCustomAgentIds" is `true` LEFT JOIN the agentId's with their corresponding row on the new table "ExternalAgentReference".
+Have the output include the internal AgentID **alongside** ExternalReference, meaning **do not override** `AgentID` with `ExternalReference`